-We also show that the limiting throughput depends on the service policies adopted by the server and peers.
+We also show that the throughput depends on service policies adopted by the server and peers.

-In a P2P system, the publisher needs to decide what block to transmit next \daniel{and} to which peer.
+\paragraph{Neighbor and block selection policies} In a P2P system, the publisher needs to decide what block to transmit next and to which peer.
 Likewise, a peer has to decide what peer to contact and which block to request.
-In the literature, it has been assumed that peers go through random encounters and that peers are paired uniformly at random~\cite{hajek, oguz2012stable, zhou2011stability}.
-Nonetheless, if \eat{ peers strategically select their} \daniel{the publisher can strategically select its} neighbors, then it is possible to improve the overall system capacity.
+In the literature, it has been assumed that peers go through random encounters and that peers are paired uniformly at random~\cite{hajek, oguz2015stable, zhou2011stability}.
+Nonetheless, if the publisher can strategically select peers to serve, then it is possible to improve the overall system capacity.
 Before introducing our models we first describe the policies that we consider.

-Throughout this paper, we assume that peers select a neighbor uniformly at random at every transmission opportunity to exchange blocks (random peer selection).
-We also consider the case where trackers dynamically \eat{ provide } \daniel{inform} each peer $P$ of the set of peers in the swarm in need of blocks owned by $P$.
+\paragraph{Random peer selection} Throughout this paper, except otherwise noted we assume that peers select a neighbor uniformly at random at every transmission opportunity to exchange blocks.
+Such policy is referred to as random peer selection policy.

+\paragraph{Random useful peer selection} We also consider the case where trackers dynamically inform each peer $P$ in the set of peers in the swarm of those that are in need of blocks owned by $P$.
 In this case, peers can select their neighbors uniformly at random among those that need the blocks they possess.
 We refer to this neighbor selection policy as random \emph{useful} peer selection.